Asian-Pan-Genome/APGp1/annotation/rDNA/README.md

-# Human rDNA Analysis for APGp1
+# Human rDNA sequence analysis

 This repository contains a pipeline for annotating rDNA arrays in the human genome and classifying haplotypes.